w86763777/pytorch-simple-yolov3/README.md

 ```bash
 python demo.py --image ./data/street.jpg --model yolov3 --weights ./weights/yolov3.weights --img_size 418
 ```
+The resultsis saved as `demo.png`.
-The confidence threshold and nms IoU threshold can be changed by `--conf_threshold` and `--nms_threshold` respectively.
+Note that the confidence threshold and NMS IoU threshold can be changed by flags `--conf_threshold` and `--nms_threshold` respectively.

 ## Train From Scratch